I mean let’s be honest… homemade gravy is the best thing ever invented.

 Roasted Carrots – check.

-Mac and Cheese (hell yes) – check.
+Mac and Cheese (hell yes gravy works on mac and cheese) – check.

 Green Beans – check.

-Here’s quick, and food proof recipe for you!
+Here’s quick, and fool proof recipe for you!
 It just requires the pan drippings from the bird and a few pantry staples.
 Give it a few minutes and then you’ve got some delectable gravy.
 I used the pan drippings from my citrus and herb roasted turkey, so this gravy is infused with all the herbs I used on the bird…. sage, thyme and parsley as well as lots of freshly cracked black pepper.

 Man I’m hungry!
 Let’s make some gravy